 ThinkReservations allows adding various reservation fees, such as resort, service, and cleaning fees.
-Depending on how you configure these fees, they may or may not be bundled into the advertised room rate seen in the online booking engine.
+Depending on how you configure these fees, they may or may not be included in the advertised room rate shown in the online booking engine.
 Additional guest fees, pet fees, and Default Line Items configured in your room settings will all impact the price per night on the booking engine's results page.
 See the image below for reference.
-If your business is located in California, other fee configuration options, such as taxes, can cause an issue due to California law, which requires the initial price per night to include all mandatory fees.
-See here for more.
+If your business is located in California, other fee configurations, such as taxes, can cause issues under California law, which requires the initial price per night to include all mandatory fees.
+See our article California Senate Bill 478 for more information.

 There are several ways to incorporate fees.
 Each method has its own implications.
 It’s essential to understand these implications to ensure compliance with local regulations to protect your business.